mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 ## Overview

-Every user journey in **Inji Wallet** (release **1.x**) — onboarding, downloading a credential, sharing it online or offline, backing it up, logging in with a QR code — is modelled as a **finite‑state machine (FSM)**.
-Modelling flows as state machines keeps the behaviour explicit and predictable: at any point in time the app is in exactly one well‑defined state, and it can only move to another state in response to a known event.
+Every user journey in **Inji Wallet** (release **1.x**) — onboarding, downloading a credential, sharing it online or offline, backing it up, logging in with a QR code — is modelled as a **finite-state machine (FSM)**.
+Modelling flows as state machines keeps the behaviour explicit and predictable: at any point in time the app is in exactly one well-defined state, and it can only move to another state in response to a known event.

 The state machines are written with [**XState v4**](https://xstate.js.org/docs/) (`xstate@^4.35.0`) and live in the [`machines/`](https://github.com/mosip/inji-wallet/tree/master/machines) folder of the Inji Wallet codebase.
-A few very screen‑specific machines live under `screens/`, but the reusable, customizable workflow logic is concentrated in `machines/`.
+A few very screen-specific machines live under `screens/`, but the reusable, customizable workflow logic is concentrated in `machines/`.

-Implementers can reuse the existing machines as‑is, extend them (add states, actions, guards, or services), or replace a whole flow with their own machine — this page explains how the machines are structured and wired together so you can do that confidently.
+Implementers can reuse the existing machines as-is, extend them (add states, actions, guards, or services), or replace a whole flow with their own machine — this page explains how the machines are structured and wired together so you can do that confidently.

 {% hint style="info" %}
 XState is a data structure + interpreter.
 Editing a machine is mostly editing a plain JavaScript object (the state chart) plus its associated `actions`, `guards`, and `services`.
 You rarely need to touch the React screens to change a workflow — you change the machine that drives them.